Judiciary of India: Constitution

 The judiciary acts as the arbiter on legal matters.
-The Inner Conflict of Constitutionalism: Judicial Review and the 'Basic Structure' – India's Living Constitution: Constitution, acts as its watchdog by calling for scrutiny any act of the legislature or the executive from overstepping bounds set for them by the Constitution.
+The judiciary acts as the Constitution's watchdog by calling for scrutiny any act of the legislature or the executive from overstepping bounds set for them by the Constitution.
 It acts as a guardian in protecting the fundamental rights of the people, as enshrined in the Constitution, from infringement by any organ of the state.
 It also balances the conflicting exercise of power between the centre and a state or among states.

 The judiciary is expected to remain unaffected by pressures exerted by other branches of government, citizens or interest groups.
-Independence of the judiciary is a basic and inalienable feature of the Constitution, One such protection is that no minister can suggest a name to the President, who ultimately appoints judges from a list recommended by the collegium of the judiciary.
-Judges of the Supreme Court or a High Court cannot be removed from office once appointed, unless a two-thirds majority of members of any of the Houses of the Parliament back the move on grounds of misconduct or incapacity.
-A person who has been a judge of a court is barred from practising in the jurisdiction of that court.
+The independence of the judiciary is a basic and inalienable feature of the Constitution, One such protection is that no minister can suggest a name to the President, who ultimately appoints judges from a list recommended by the collegium system.
+Judges of the Supreme Court or a High Court cannot be removed from office once appointed, unless a two-thirds majority of members of any Houses of the Parliament back the move on grounds of misconduct or incapacity.
+A person who has been a judge of a court is barred from practicing in the jurisdiction of that court.

+Judge strength refers to the maximum number of judges that the court is allowed to have.